 I’ve also seen reports that as little as four ounces of light milk chocolate can be fatal for a small dog.
-Of course, for small dogs the reaction time is faster so your timeframe to help the little dog out after eating chocolate are more limited.
+Of course, the reaction time is faster for small dogs, so your timeframe to help the little dog out after eating chocolate is more limited.

 At a more technical level, 100-150mg of theobromine per kilogram (2.2 pounds) of your dog’s body weight is considered toxic.
-As a quick reference, a 10 pound dog is is about 4.5 kg so using the below levels of theobromine as the danger zone, the following table can help:
+As a quick reference, a 10-pound dog is about 4.5 kg, so using the below levels of theobromine as the danger zone, the following table can help: